ryan4835/Portfolio/README.md

 # Portfolio
 ### A collection of my adventures into Machine Learning, Networks and other exciting things.
-Warning, this is a work in practice, I have not yet mastered uploading to GitHub.
+Warning: this is a work in practice, I have not yet mastered uploading to GitHub.